YosysHQ/sby/docs/source/quickstart.rst

 (``smtbmc boolector`` uses boolector as SMT solver.
 Note that boolector is only free-to-use for noncommercial purposes.
-Use ``smtbmc z3`` to use the permissively licensed solver Z3 instead.
-Z3 is the default solver when no argument is used with ``smtbmc``.)
+Use ``smtbmc z3`` to use the permissively licensed solver Z3, or use ``smtbmc yices`` to use the copyleft licensed solver Yices 2 intead.
+Yices 2 is the default solver when no argument is used with ``smtbmc``.)

 Exercise: The engine ``abc bmc3`` does not provide abstract memory models.
 Therefore SymbiYosys has to synthesize the memories in the example to FFs